KaseyMK/bricks_wysiwyg/README.md

 Bricks, paragraphs, and modifiers allow enormously flexible page layouts that are easy for content providers to build.
 WYSIWYG paragraphs let authors make dynamic content areas interspersed with media in a structured-data format.
 The combination gives ultimate flexibility to content providers without ongoing developer maintenance.

+This repo will install:

+* Drupal 8.6
+* Modules, patches, and libraries (see composer.json and web/modules/custom)
+* A Bootstrap-based theme with layouts, styles, and templates (see web/themes/custom)
+* Config/sync files for:
+  * Paragraph types
+  * Page content type
+  * A color taxonomy and a view to browse it
+  * Entity browsers
+  * Text editor embed button
+  * Text formats and editors
+  * Block layout
+  * Image & responsive image styles
+  * Display modes for media & paragraphs

 [Download the PowerPoint](https://github.com/KaseyMK/bricks_wysiwyg/blob/master/data/readme/bricks-wysiwyg.pptx?raw=true) for a walkthrough.

 Instructions and additional detail are below the screenshots.